wcfrobert/ezbolt/README.md

 $$v_{ty} = \frac{-M_z (x_i - x_{cg})}{I_z}$$

-The equations above should look very familiar.
-They're identical to the torsion shear stress equations for beam sections.
-Essentially, bolt force varies linearly radiating from the centroid.
-Bolts furthest away from the centroid naturally takes more force.

 Putting it all together, we use principle of superposition to **superimpose** (add) the bolt demands together.
 In other words, we can look at each action separately, then add them together at the end.

 $$v_{x} = v_{dx} + v_{tx}$$